 - Judicial awareness of which problems are most likely to cause legal action.

-The key is to obtain an in-depth WCAG audit report that not only describes where and what breaches of WCAG occur but, most importantly, how to remedy them.
+The key is to obtain an in-depth WCAG audit report that describes where and what breaches of WCAG occur and, most importantly, how to remedy them.

 Remediation of the ADA website

 The design, production, and content teams will break down the tasks and execute the suggested solutions with the audit.
 If reporting is good enough, this may be all the team wants.
 Alternatively, you will also need continuous support from the Accessibility Specialist.

 Beware of that.
 Stop overlays or alternating open Websites.

 There is, of course, a great demand for a simple and cheap solution.
 And even though you don’t exist, it won’t stop any of you from saying that.
 Stop what is known as “overlay solutions.”
 These sites have injected a code that adds a little blue disabling icon to the corner that activates a toolbar with accessibility change choices.